Hotel distribution channels

 1. Attract locals with events

 Whether you are operating a large hotel with an expansive property, or you have an intimate boutique location in a quaint neighbourhood within the city, you can still appeal to local residents by hosting events at your hotel.
+Just be sure they suit the current COVID-19 restrictions in your market.

 When you schedule events at your hotel, you generate buzz about your brand within the community and you provide yourself with an opportunity to earn extra revenue.